Updated on: October 1, 2024

 Are these password managers really secure?

 Absolutely!
 I only recommend password managers that use zero-knowledge protocols — ensuring that all data is encrypted before it gets to the password manager’s servers.
 This one-way encryption makes it impossible for the company to access your data.
 Also, the encryption methods these password managers use are virtually unbreakable.
 They’re the same methods used by banks, tech corporations, and even the military.
-Even if somebody hacked your computer and found your master password, they couldn’t access your passwords.
-They’d fail the two-factor authentication test that these password managers have.
+Even if somebody hacked your computer and found your master password, they still couldn’t access your passwords.
+They’d likely fail the two-factor authentication test.
 In short, all of these password managers are EXTREMELY secure.

 Can I use these password managers with Windows Hello?